schoolofdevops/ultimate-kubernetes-bootcamp/tutorials/rollouts-and-rollbacks.md

 ## Rolling Back a Failed Update

-Lets update the image to a tag which us non existant.
-We introduce this intentional error to fail fail the deployment.
+Lets update the image to a tag which is non existant.
+We intentionally introduce this intentional error to fail fail the deployment.

 File: vote_deploy.yaml
 ```